anthonylouismorton/RespiratoryFitTestDatabase/README.md

 Procedure SelectRespiratorModels was created and accepts a parameter of respirator manufacturer.
 This is used so that a user on the front end so that when they pick a manufacturer they are given all models already in the database by that manufacturer.

+### Update SelectQuantitativeFitTests and SelectEmployeeQualitativeFitTests Procedure 7/24/2022

+Procedure SelectQuantitativeFitTests and SelectEmployeeQualitativeFitTests each left join with the respirator table to get the respirator manufacturer and model number.

 ## Remarks

 ### 7/10/2022